Tag: nicotine

 • your own level of nicotine addiction, your personal way on inhaling (number and depth of puffs), your social environment (whereas you are around smokers and vapers).

-Vapers who obtained :
+Vapers who were ex-smokers and obtained :

 • 0-4 points used e-liquids containing 10 mg / mL